wet-boew/wet-boew-documentation/research/2018-12-long-documents.md

 Finally, we must also ensure that the document is accurate and is understood to say what the author intended, by editing, including radical editing.

-### Solution idea
+### Ideas of posible solutions

-General idea on how the issue can be solved.
+General ideas on how the issue can be solved.

 Like:
-* Specify best practices and guidelines for creating, publishing and maintaining long document on the Web
+* Specifying best practices and guidelines for creating, publishing and maintaining long document on the Web
 * Merging multiple pages into one big page that would be ready for printing.
-* Generating and printing a master PDF
+* Generating and printing a master PDF client-side
 * Improving CSS printing

 ### Environmental scan

+* Research other GC approach
   * CIC have went through a three year project to produce guidelines for internal long documents
-* Research other GC non-GC approachs
+* Research non-GC approach

 ### Solution component